 18. Utilize your Chromebook’s Launcher

 The Chromebook Launcher isn’t what it used to be anymore.
-Its functionality has expanded by leaps and bounds and is now capable enough to answer simple questions for you.
+Its functionality has expanded by leaps and bounds, and it can now answer simple questions for you.
 For example, the ChromeOS Launcher solves mathematical equations and tells you the weather.

-Next time, don’t fire up the Chrome browser for other small-scale operations such as these. tap on the “Search” button and type in your query for the Chromebook Launcher.
+Next time, don’t fire up the Chrome browser for other small-scale operations.
+Tap the “Search” button and type in your query for the Chromebook Launcher.
 You’re bound to receive favorable results that way.

 19. Review the device’s specifications easily

 There’s a neat trick that you can employ to discover your Chromebook’s specifications effortlessly.
-Type the following into the address bar to pull up essential system diagnostic data; definitely worth the effort for some of the most tech-savvy Chromebook users.
+Please type the following into the address bar to pull up essential system diagnostic data; it is worth the effort for some of the most tech-savvy Chromebook users.

 20. Instantly open a new tab with a trackpad gesture

 One massive productivity boost that lets you get things done quicker is learning to open new tabs when hovering over links quickly.
-Spot an appropriate opening but instead of double-tapping on it to select “Open link in a new tab,” tap on the link concurrently using three fingers, preferable using your index, middle, and ring finger.
+Spot an appropriate opening, but instead of double-tapping to select “Open link in a new tab,” tap on the link concurrently using three fingers, preferably using your index, middle, and ring finger.

-That is bound to instantly open up that link in a new tab, thereby increasing your productivity.
+That is bound to instantly open that link in a new tab, increasing your productivity.

 21. Learn cursive writing

-The ChromeOS cursive application is now becoming a norm in 2-in-1 Chromebooks with USI stylus compatibility.
+The ChromeOS cursive application is becoming common in 2-in-1 Chromebooks with USI stylus compatibility.
 This innovative application makes it possible to write, draw, or jot down ideas creatively and, better yet, learn cursive writing.

 We highly encourage letting your little one get into this domain for fruitful learning and exploring the realm of graphic designing and sketching.
-Do check out how to do cursive writing on your Chromebook for more detail on this.
+Check out how to do cursive writing on your Chromebook for more details.

 22. Use keyboard shortcuts

 Chromebook users can do well within the boundaries of their work or personal life online if they learn how to use their devices more efficiently.
-As it happens, this is all that keyboard shortcuts are about on ChromeOS, providing users with the speed and skill they require to conquer their work sessions a day in and day out.
+As it happens, this is all that keyboard shortcuts are about on ChromeOS, providing users with the speed and skill they require to conquer their work sessions daily.

 23. Try out the ChromeOS developer mode